onera/std_e/doc/quick_start.rst

 Everything in **std_e** is defined within the :cpp:`std_e` namespace, except macros.
 Generally, macros names are starting with :cpp:`STD_E_`.

-In the examples below, when there is no abiguity, we will assume that we are using the :cpp:`std` and :cpp:`std_e` namespaces:
+In the examples below, when there is no ambiguity, we will assume that we are using the :cpp:`std` and :cpp:`std_e` namespaces:

 .. code:: c++